learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 ```

 Dynamically combining `string`s and variables is very common in JavaScript, so
-much so that multiple methods exist for combining `string`s.
+much so that multiple methods exist for combining `String`s.
 Another method
 is to use `concat`:

 ```javascript